Van Graan stands by decision to kick to touch

 When it was specifically put to Van Graan that it was something Kearns said, the Munster head coach commented: “I’ve no idea what happened there, I’ll have a look at it but I’m not going to speculate.
 You never want to see a fight between two teams of this quality.”

-However, it subsequently transpired that Dr Kearns had apologised in person to George and both camps are set to move on.
+It subsequently transpired that Dr Kearns had apologised in person to George and while it was thought both camps are set to move on, Saracens director of rugby Mark McCall intimated that Saracens might lodge a complaint about the comments that provoked the fight.

-In summing up his and Munster’s view of the game, Van Graan said: “I won’t say regret, I’ll say disappointment.
-We came here to win and we prepared really well.
-It was a massive battle, you could see it out there with two very good rugby teams.
-Unfortunately, we came up short.”
+"We need to decide to what we're going to do before I start speaking about that," McCall said.
+"From what I know, something pretty bad was said at Jamie.
+He wouldn't have reacted the way he reacted otherwise.
+We'll take our time to decide whether we do anything.

+"I don't think what was said to Jamie was good at all . . .
+Owen Farrell got penalised for running into the melee but from what I saw 29 other people ran into it.
+It was a strange penalty to give and it was instigated by a member of their staff.
+We'll decide what happens next."